monosense-io/k8s-gitops/docs/stories/STORY-MSG-KAFKA-CLUSTER-APPS.md

 ## Story

 Create complete production-grade Apache Kafka cluster manifests for the apps cluster using Strimzi operator with KRaft mode (no ZooKeeper), persistent storage, TLS encryption, SCRAM-SHA-512 authentication, and comprehensive monitoring.
-Deploy Kafka version 3.9.0 with 3 nodes in combined controller+broker mode to provide a reliable event streaming platform for application workloads.
+Deploy Kafka version 4.1.0 (latest stable) with 3 nodes in combined controller+broker mode to provide a reliable event streaming platform for application workloads.
 All manifests will be validated locally before committing to git; runtime deployment and validation will occur in Story 45.

+**Version Note**: Originally planned for Kafka 3.9.0, but upgraded to 4.1.0 (Sep 2025) as Strimzi 0.48.0 removed support for Kafka 3.9.x.
+Kafka 4.1.0 is the latest stable version with production-ready KRaft mode and enhanced features.

 ## Scope